HiQ Cloud Camouflage Mask Set Review

 I used simple tweezers to apply these masks as well as to remove them.
 The few areas where the masks didn't touch one another were touched up with a paint brush.
 Now that I have this experience under my belt, I look forward to other applications.

-These masks are available at HobbyZone USA with free shipping.
+These masks are available at HobbyZone USA.

 My thanks to HobbyZone USA for this review sample.